kejadlen/giphy.alfredworkflow/README.md

 ## TODO

-- Get a production Giphy API key?
+- [ ] Get a production Giphy API key
-- Copy the link to the Giphy page (instead of the gif) with a keyboard modifier.
+- [ ] Copy the link to the Giphy page (instead of the gif) with a keyboard modifier.
-- Figure out how to use the mp4 for Quick Look instead of the gif.
+- [ ] Figure out how to use the mp4 for Quick Look instead of the gif.